 The Norwich Research Park has a communal ‘buzz’ with a wide range of recreation and leisure facilities.
 Close by is the SportsPark with a range of membership options and fantastic facilities including a 50 m pool, climbing wall, squash courts, sports hall, athletics track and a wide range of courses for all levels.
 The neighbouring University of East Anglia has a lively arts scene, hosting music, visual arts and drama events throughout the year, and is home to the renowned Sainsbury Centre art gallery.

-Norwich is a vibrant, safe, modern city with strong historical roots, providing a high quality of life – it was recently voted the happiest city to work in the UK.
+Norwich is a vibrant, safe, modern city with strong historical roots, providing a high quality of life – it was recently named the best place to live in the East and also the happiest city to work in the UK.
 With a low crime rate, bustling café culture, restaurants and nightlife, Norwich combines the benefits of life in a university city without being too large or overcrowded.
 It was named by the Sunday Times as one of the Best Places to Live In 2021.

 House prices in Norwich are below average compared with the rest of England, offering a range of affordable options from newly developed apartment complexes to family homes, as well as period housing throughout the city.
 See this Living in Norwich guide for more information.